 The Lenovo Tab P11 Pro has an AMOLED display that boasts impressive contrast and vibrant colours, making it a great choice for those looking for something to watch movies on.

-The battery life is also quite something as it features a massive 8,600mAh battery with 18W fast charging.
+The battery life is also quite something as it features a massive 8,600mAh battery with 18W fast charging, putting it up there as one of the best Lenovo tablets out there full stop.

 And if you're using this for work, this Lenovo Tab P11 Pro's 6GB of RAM should come in handy for pulling up multiple windows and apps quickly.